Rifle asked to pay more for senior meals program

 The Rifle Senior Center Meal Program offers free hot meals to seniors in Rifle, as well as Parachute, Silt and New Castle.
 From July 2021 to April, the service fed 10,926 clients in all cities combined.

-“There are seniors that go to have a meal everyday,” Sours said.
+“There are seniors that go to have a meal every day,” Sours said.

 The service is also partnered through Garfield County, which contractually provides a meal reimbursement rate of $10.25.
 But, over the past 10 months, average senior meal costs have risen to $11.22 per meal, according to city documents.